WyattSP/MSc-Future-Work/README.md

 The above figure shows a properly orientated mesh with the functional surface orientated towards the outside.
 Use the *Invert Faces Orientation* function to invert mesh faces.

+Using the Laplacian Smooth function in MeshLab (steps = 3; 1D boundary smoothing selected, cotangent weighting selected) was also tried, as recommended by Pampush et al. (2016), to see if it changed the trends between the species pairs.
+It did not.
+Using the smoothed meshes the results for DNE were 480, 357, 361, 298.
+Using the unsmoothed meshes the results for DNE were 1000, 613, 718, 446.
+Absolute values for DNE changed when smoothed versus unsmoothed mesh files were used in molaR::DNE, but the overall trends between the species pairs were the same.

+* Smoothed mesh files have been added to the Trimmed_Mesh_Files folder with the ending _LS.

 ### Results obtained from molaR analysis methods

 DNE, OPCR, and Surface Slope results are presented below for each of the four species analyzed.